Regulatory actions for April 16, 2024

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Beckman Coulter, Insightec, Xstim.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: 4SC, Neumora, Novelmed, Reviva, Soligenix, Spinogenix, Transcode, Urogen.

 Briefs